 Stop snacking in its tracks

 Follow Ali’s top tips for sticking to healthy meals and avoiding grazing

 - Do not skip breakfast.
 Skipping meals contributes to poor blood sugar balance and increases the risk of energy crashes and sugar cravings later in the day.

 - Add a scoop of protein powder to your morning porridge.
 The protein will help you feel fuller longer and stave off those cravings later on.

 - Switch to full-fat milk in your morning coffee.
-Semi-skimmed milk is not only higher in sugar, predisposing you to poor blood sugar balance, but it lacks the fat-soluble nutrients you find in full fat milk.
+Semi-skimmed milk is not only higher in sugar, predisposing you to poor blood sugar balance, but it lacks the fat-soluble nutrients you find in full-fat milk.
 These help to nourish your body and keep you feeling fuller longer.
-If you are lactose intolerant, choose full-fat nut milks such as almond or hazelnut.
+If you are lactose intolerant, choose full-fat nut kinds of milk such as almond or hazelnut.

 - Micro tweak your meals.
 Upgrade carbohydrates to their complex alternatives.
 Try switching white toast to brown, or bread and pasta to lentils and beans.

 - Schedule eating alarms.
 If you are someone that is busy and forgets to eat at mealtimes, set reminders on your phone.

 Like most health choices, deciding when and how to eat is very much a personal thing, and everybody has different needs and demands.